Ixox/preenfm2/README.md

 - emphasis on low (mod < 0.5) or high frequency (mod > 0.5), Freq = breakpoint

 ###### Pann :
-- experimental stereo enhancer : at wide = 0, the signal is mono, at wide = 1, the signal is stereo, larger than original (maybe, depend on the material), pos is the pseudo pan position (bandpass trick)
+- stereo enhancer : wide = 0, the signal is mono, wide = 1, the signal is stereo, pos is the pseudo pan position

 ###### Sat  :
 - kind of guitar saturation ; signal over threshold is distorded